rrollins72/QMX-Serial-remote/README.md

 documentation for the CAT command structures and the tools to monitor the CAT commands to the unit.
 That made this effort much easier.

-The ESP32-S3 I used is a knock-off of the Waveshare ESP32-S3-Zero, and it has a limited number of IO pins due to the small package size.
+The ESP32-S3 I used is the (equivalent of a) Waveshare ESP32-S3-Zero, (see https://www.waveshare.com/wiki/ESP32-S3-Zero) and it has a limited number of IO pins due to the small package size.
 I decided to use 2 external switches and the rotary encoder switch for function selects, and a 1.8” 120x160 ST7735 display.
 The basic schematic is as shown: